semantic-parsing/semantic-parsing.github.io/index.md

 ---
 layout: default
-title: A Survey of Machine Learning for Big Code and Naturalness
+title: A Survey of Modeling and Data resources for Semantic Parsing
 ---
-### Machine Learning on Source Code

-The billions of lines of source code that have been written contain implicit knowledge about how to write good code, code that is easy to read and to debug.
-A recent line of research aims to find statistical patterns in large corpora of code to drive *new software development tools and program analyses*.
+### Semantic Parsing

-This website and the accompanying [article](https://arxiv.org/abs/1709.06182) surveys the work in this emerging area.
+Semantic Parsing is the task of converting natural language texts into formal machine-understandable logical-form representations.
+This website surveys the work in this area.

-Like writing and speaking, software development is an act of human communication.
-At its core,
-the naturalness of software employs statistical modeling over big code to reason about rich variety of programs developers write.
-This new line of research is inherently interdisciplinary, uniting the machine learning and natural language processing communities with software engineering and programming language communities.

 #### 🏷 Browse Papers by Tag
 {% assign rawtags = Array.new %}